 The function used for this process is called 'toFasta' and is located in the screed module.
 It takes the path to a screed database as the first argument and a path to the desired FASTA file as the second argument.
-Like the ToFastq function before, there is a shell interface to ToFasta if the screed module is in your PYTHONPATH:
+Like the ToFastq function before, there is a shell interface to ToFasta: